vuvanthuan/vuvanthuan/README.md

 <br>

 - :rocket: About: I'm Austin Vu.
 I love spending time to build the application
-- :mortar_board: Studying: Java(Spring Boot) And Flutter & React Native.
+- :mortar_board: Studying: Flutter and Python.
 - :briefcase: <strong>I am currently looking for a job as Fullstack Developer.</strong>

 <br>